toannd021104/JSON-To-Terraform-Multi-Cloud-Deployment/README.md

 ## Prerequisites

 - AWS CLI installed
-- Docker and Docker Compose installed
-- Node.js and npm installed
+- Docker and Docker Compose (for backend) and Node.js and npm (for frontend) installed (if you want to use web interface)
 - Terraform installed (for infrastructure management)

 ## AWS SSO Configuration